nbenaglia/devops-assignment/3_deployment_prod/README.md

 3. Go into `terraform` folder and type `terraform init`  and `terraform plan/apply`

+4. Go to your AWS console into Codebuild section and enjoy it.

-6. Destroy all resources with `terraform destroy`
+5. Destroy all resources with `terraform destroy`

-7. Bye bye
+6. Bye bye